An employee stock purchase plan is a company-sponsored benefit that gives employees a convenient way to purchase company stock.

 On the purchase date, your contributions are used to purchase shares on your behalf as a participant of the ESPP.

-How the Stretch of Time to the Purchase Date May Offer Downside Protection
+How an Employee Stock Purchase Plan May Offer Downside Protection

 During the purchase period, the price of the stock price will likely move.
 It can be up or down, subject to typical market volatility.

 If the stock price is up, the ESPP will purchase shares for the plan at a higher price than had you otherwise not participated in the plan and purchased shares on the open market on Day 1.

 If the price is down during the purchase period, shares purchased in the ESPP will have benefited from contributions being held in escrow, allowing the purchase of shares to occur at the now-lower purchase date price.